 Wizard Page Details Define Details page Specify a name for the task.
-The name cannot include any of the following invalid characters: /?:"'<> '%~ Select ZENworks Image File To select the image file: page Click to display the Server and Path Information dialog box.
+The name cannot include any of the following invalid characters: / \ $$? : " ' < > '% \sim Select ZENworks Image File To select the image file: page Click to display the Server and Path Information dialog box.
 2. Fill in the following fields: Device Object, IP, or DNS: Select the ZENworks Server where you stored the image.
-3. Click OK.
+3. Fill in the following fields: Device Object, IP, or DNS: Select the ZENworks Server where you stored the image.
+4. Click OK.
 Summary page Click Next to continue with the wizard and assign the bundle to the target device.
 Bundle Groups page You should not assign the image bundle to any groups.
-Click Next to bypass this page.
+Click ${\bf Next}$ to bypass this page.
 Add Assignments page Select the device where you want to apply the image.
 Schedules page You should not assign a schedule to the image bundle.
 Click Next to bypass this page.
 Finish page Click Finish to create the bundle and assign it to the selected device.